fill

 Side by side, you can see the difference.
 OWASP says "your SQL query is injectable."
 ATT&CK says "an attacker will exploit your public-facing application, escalate privileges, move laterally, and exfiltrate data."
 Both views are essential — one prevents the hole, the other detects the intruder.

-The key insight: real-world breaches are never a single vulnerability.
-They're chains of techniques.
+The setup IS the punchline: OWASP versus ATT&CK sounds like a choice — vulnerabilities or adversary behavior, prevention or detection.
+Real-world breaches are never a single vulnerability; they're chains of techniques.
 SolarWinds was supply chain compromise leading to lateral movement leading to data exfiltration.
 You need prevention AND detection to handle the full lifecycle.

 This mapping is incredibly useful.
 When you fix an OWASP vulnerability, you're actually blocking specific ATT&CK techniques.
 Fixing SQL injection doesn't just close a bug — it blocks T1190, which is the front door for dozens of attack chains.
 Understanding this connection helps you prioritize what to fix first.